GersbachKa/defiant/README.md

 OS_obj.set_chain_params(core=lfcore)
 ```

 Next and finally, we need to decide on which version of the Optimal Statistic you run.
 There are many options and they can all work together.
-A
+If you want a fun, interactive way to figure out which version to run, check the [defiant.fun.what_kind_of_OS_are_you()](https://github.com/GersbachKa/defiant/blob/main/defiant/fun.py) function!
+If you'd rather a less silly way, you can check the DEFIANT choice tree below:

 ![image](defiant_OS_choice_tree.png)

+Once you've decided on an OS version to run, check how to run that code using the choice tree or [what_kind_of_OS_are_you()](https://github.com/GersbachKa/defiant/blob/main/defiant/fun.py) and run it!
+There are a few options that you might want to be aware of, specifically `return_pair_vals` which, if set to false, will not return pair-wise correlated values (the intermediate data products of the OS).
+This can be helpful in cases where you use noise marginalization and pair covariance as storing each covariance matrix can be memory expensive.